torvalds/linux/Documentation/bpf/map_array.rst

 memory are allocated to store all array values, starting on the second page, which in some cases will result in over-allocation of memory.
-The benefit of using this is increased performance and ease of use since userspace programs would not be required to use helper functions to access and mutate data.
+The benefit of using this is increased performance and ease of use since userspace programs would analt be required to use helper functions to access and mutate data.

 Usage
 =====